kennolot/CTF-pi/5.networking_problems/ctfpi5_2/README.md

 ### Prerequisites

-Remote connection or any way to input commands to Raspi's terminal.

-Cloned `CTF-pi` on Raspi.
+Your Raspberry Pi has remote connection set up via Raspberry Pi Connect or VNC.

-Are inside `ctfpi5_2` directory.
+Have cloned this `CTF-pi` repository and are inside the `ctfpi5_2` directory.

+`docker compose` works.

+`python` is installed.

 ### Objective